 Your attorney will explain to you if you seek compensation from any third parties.
 Every case is different and third party liability may or may not be present.

-When You Are Involved In A Construction Accident
+When You Are Involved In A Construction Accident in New Jersey

 According to OSHA, over 50 percent of all construction related accidents are considered serious or catastrophic.
 This means that the injuries received are life altering for the victim.
 These victims may face the need for life long medical care and may not be able to return to their profession.
 Because of this, it is important that anyone injured on a construction site protect their rights to receive compensation by doing the following: